Welcome To Overeaters Anonymous,

 - using food as a reward or for comfort

-Our symptoms may vary, but we share a common bond: we are powerless over food and our lives are unmanageable.
+Our symptoms may vary, but we share a common bond: we are powerless over food, and our lives have become unmanageable.
 This common problem has led those in OA to seek and find a common solution in the Twelve Steps the Twelve Traditions, and nine tools of Overeaters Anonymous.